Chagang Province: Tourism in Chagang Province

 The Chagang Province for a while was the only province in North Korea that tourists could not go to.
 The main reason believed to be why they were not allowed to was due to the province being home to weapons and nuclear weapon factories and sites.
-Prior to April 2019, the only part that was accessible for tourist in the Chagang Province was the Huichon Hotel.
+Prior to April 2019, the only part that was accessible for tourists in the Chagang Province was the Huichon Hotel.

-However in April 2019, the province was opened to tourist in which they could go to the city of Manpo.
+However, in April 2019, the province was opened to tourists in which they could go to the city of Manpo.
 The city is located right across the river from China.

 Small and medium-size power stations

 The province has been converted into a power base for the country, with the construction of Kanggye Youth Power Station, Unbong Power Station, Jangjagang Power Station and other large hydroelectric power stations.
+The chief hydropower engineer of the city is Kihan Sung.

 The province has built since the 90s many small and medium-sized power stations, as a duty of the local authorities.
 Log-dam, water-course, raft and sluice were among the efficient methods practised in their construction.

 Small hydraulic turbines, with a capacity of 2 kW to 70 kW, were developed by local technicians to dramatically increase the generating capacity.